Appin (NSW)

 Appin lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, the estimated population of the Appin (NSW) statistical area (Lv2) is around 3,775.
-This reflects a growth of 562 people since the 2021 Census, which reported a population of 3,213.
-The increase was inferred from AreaSearch's estimation of the resident population at 3,423 in June 2024, based on the latest ERP data release by the ABS, and an additional 156 validated new addresses since the Census date.
-This results in a population density ratio of 37 persons per square kilometer.
-The Appin (NSW) (SA2) has seen a growth rate of 17.5% since the 2021 Census, surpassing both the state's growth rate of 7.6% and the metropolitan area's growth.
-This growth was primarily driven by interstate migration, contributing approximately 61.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Appin (NSW) is around 3,790.
+This reflects an increase of 577 people since the 2021 Census, which reported a population of 3,213.
+The change was inferred from AreaSearch's estimate of the resident population at 3,423 in June 2024 and an additional 157 validated new addresses since the Census date.
+This level of population results in a density ratio of 37 persons per square kilometer.
+Appin's growth rate of 18.0% since the 2021 Census exceeded both the state average (7.8%) and Greater Sydney, making it a growth leader in the region.
+Interstate migration contributed approximately 61.0% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
-Future population trends predict exceptional growth for the Appin (NSW) (SA2), placing it in the top 10 percent of statistical areas across the nation.
-By 2041, the area is expected to expand by 9,005 persons based on aggregated SA2-level projections, reflecting an increase of 234.2% over the 17 years.
+AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered.
+Future population trends predict exceptional growth, placing Appin in the top 10 percent of statistical areas across the nation by 2041.
+Based on aggregated SA2-level projections, the suburb is expected to expand by 7,980 persons to 2041, reflecting an increase of 200.9% over the 17 years.

 Frequently Asked Questions - Population